 After 4 years of teaching and 1600+ online lessons done, I feel entitled to write a guide about teaching languages on Italki.
 My credentials are in my review of Italki.

-Why teach languages online
+Why do you teach languages online?

 Italki is the largest language learning community that connects students and teachers for 1-on-1 online language lessons.
 It boasts 10,000 teachers teaching more than 130 languages to over 5 million students.

 Check out my review of Italki for students.
 I wrote it from a student’s point of view, but it’s also relevant to teachers.

 - As an Italki teacher, you set your prices

 - Largest and best developed in its genre

 - You can teach from anywhere with an internet connection using only a computer and a headset.

 - Build an online teaching reputation in order to draw new students and prospective employers.